shonebinu/dotfiles/README.md

 To replicate my setup, follow the given steps:

-1. Install the packages
+1. ### Install the packages
 ```bash
 sudo apt install zsh sway git wofi zsh stow mako-notifier waybar foot
 ```
 Use the package manager of your system, most of the package's names are same in all distros.

-2. Clone the Repo
+2. ### Clone the Repo
 ```bash
 git clone --recursive https://github.com/shonebinu/dotfiles.git ~/dotfiles
 ```
 For Stow to work per my setup, you have to put the dotfiles in the home directory.

+3. ### Use Stow!
-3. CD into the repo's root directory, then run `stow <foldername>` to restore the appropriate configuration of the same program.
+CD into the repo's root directory, then run `stow <foldername>` to restore the appropriate configuration of the same program.
 Please replace `<foldername>` with the actual name of the folder you want to use with the stow command.

 If you want to copy all my configs.
 ```bash